Photosynq/PhotosynQ-Documentation/docs/desktop-application/projects.md

 ### Save Contribution

 After the measurement has been taken, you can save the results to the Project using the **Save** button above the measurement results or you can **Discard** the measurement and repeat it.
-When you want to save your measurement, you can add notes and an image, either using a local file or your webcam and then save it to the Project using the **Save** button at the bottom of the dialog.
-When you don't have an internet connection your measurement will be cached and submitted to the Project, the next time you have a connection and the app is able to synchronize.
+When you want to save your measurement, you can add notes and an image either using a local file or your webcam and then save it to the Project using the **Save** button at the bottom of the dialog.
+When you don't have an internet connection your measurement will be cached and submitted to the Project the next time you have a connection and the app is able to synchronize.